stevekrouse/cycle/README.md

 ## Features we'll need eventually

+* much more intuative ways to get the value of key presses / keys down
 * Objects: create with KEY VALUE x3 and can add more / copy with KEY VALUE x1 and can add more
 * components
   * props are pass by value